-With a few exceptions, the majority of academic and other amicus briefs were primarily interested in the utilitarian benefits of diversity, or what David Wilkins recognized in the context of the corporate settings and the legal profession in particular, as “market-bases diversity arguments.”
-They focused on the pedagogical and market-driven advantages, emphasizing the preparation of students for business leadership in a diverse world.
-The concept of diversity was seen as a means to foster a stimulating learning environment, train citizens for a heterogeneous society, and promote collaboration and cross-racial understanding.
+With few exceptions, the majority of academic and other amicus briefs were interested primarily in the utilitarian benefits of diversity or what David Wilkins recognized in the context of corporate settings, and the legal profession in particular, as “market-based diversity arguments.”
+They focused on the pedagogical and market-driven advantages of race-based affirmative action, emphasizing the preparation of students for business leadership in a diverse world.
+These amici saw the concept of diversity as a means to foster a stimulating learning environment, train citizens for a heterogeneous society, and promote collaboration and cross-racial understanding.
 While some mentioned the value of overcoming stereotypes, the main emphasis was on the social utility of a diverse citizenry rather than its intrinsic egalitarian value.
-Diversity was viewed as contributing to diverse viewpoints and experiences, serving the greater good of the market and society.
+Diversity was viewed as contributing to diverse viewpoints and experiences for the greater good of the market and society.

-In 2013 the Court, in an opinion authored by Justice Kennedy, reversed the Fifth Circuit's decision, demanding a closer scrutiny of race-conscious admissions programs.
-The Court held that UT must demonstrate "that available, workable race-neutral alternatives do not suffice" before it turns to considering the applicant's race,” and remanded the case for Review.
+In 2013 the Court, in an opinion authored by Justice Kennedy, reversed the Fifth Circuit’s decision and demanded closer scrutiny of race-conscious admissions programs.
+UT, the Court held, must demonstrate “that available, workable race-neutral alternatives do not suffice” before it turns to considering the applicant’s race” and remanded the case for review.
 At this point, the Court did not provide any new vision of diversity.
-Instead, it restated Powell’s opinion in Bakke holding that interest in the educational benefits arising from a diverse student body encompasses various values, such as improved classroom dialogue and the reduction of racial isolation and stereotypes.
-And while it upheld and cited Grutter, it did not refer to any of the more egalitarian and democratic aspirations vindicated in Justice O’Connor’s opinion.
+Instead, it restated Justice Powell’s opinion in Bakke, holding that an interest in the educational benefits that flow from a diverse student body encompasses various values such as improved classroom dialogue and mitigation of racial isolation and stereotypes.
+And while it upheld and cited Grutter, the Court did not refer to any of the more egalitarian and democratic aspirations that Justice O’Connor’s opinion vindicated.

-Following the remand of the case in Fisher by the Supreme Court in July 2014, the Fifth Circuit reaffirmed UT's race-conscious admissions policy, applying a stricter standard of scrutiny.
-Abigail Fisher, the petitioner, argued that the University had not clearly articulated its compelling interest and that considering race was not narrowly tailored, as the University already had a successful race-neutral alternative.
-The case, once again reached the Supreme Court.
-In Fisher II, social mobilization surrounding UT's admissions policy remained active.
-UT received support from sixty-eight amici curiae briefs, while the petitioner received support from fourteen briefs.
-However, Many of the of the amici filed identical briefs to those they filed in Fisher I, or just made minor changes in them.
-Just like in Fisher I, the vast majority of amicus briefs filed in Fisher II, vindicated a utilitarian pedagogical and business-oriented interest in diversity.
+After the Court remanded Fisher in July 2014, the Fifth Circuit reaffirmed UT’s race-conscious admissions policy but applied a stricter standard of scrutiny.
+Abigail Fisher, the petitioner, argued that the University had not clearly articulated its compelling interest and that the racial consideration race was not narrowly tailored, as the University already had a successful race-neutral alternative.
+The case reached the Supreme Court again.
+In Fisher II, social mobilization surrounding UT’s admissions policy remained active.
+UT received support from sixty-eight amicus briefs; the petitioner enjoyed the support of fourteen.
+Many amici, however, filed briefs that were identical or largely identical to those they had filed in Fisher I. The vast majority of briefs in both Fisher cases promoted a utilitarian pedagogical and commercial interest in diversity.